draktuls/IAF-EAF-Shellcode-bypass-PoC/README.md

 And [palantir](https://github.com/palantir) for the [ETW reference](https://github.com/palantir/exploitguard).

+EDIT: And also [yar-eb](https://big5-sec.github.io/) for [full reversing of these mitigations](https://big5-sec.github.io/posts/inside-import-address-filtering/) (I was not aware of this before)

 ## Conclusion

 EAF and IAF mitigations might slow down the development of exploit for attackers, but they are probably not gonna stop them completely.